-The Air Education and Training Command (AETC) commander confers the CCAF degree and co-chairs the CCAF Board of Visitors, CCAF's governing board.
-Board members include select civilians from business, industry and higher education; the AETC and AU commanders; the president of the college; and the CMSAF and AETC command chief.
+The Air University Board of Visitors, CCAF's governing board, is chartered to view and provide recommendations on the educational, doctrinal, and research policies and activities of Air University.
 Administrators, instructors, classrooms, laboratories, counselors and students are located throughout the world.
 What is often perceived as nontraditional about the college is its organization and administration that provide instruction at numerous locations because of the geographic dispersion of the students pursuing their Air Force occupations.
 Civilian collegiate institutions provide the course work to satisfy the general education requirement (GER) of the degree programs and also provide course work to satisfy technical education, and leadership, management and military studies (LMMS) requirements not completed at CCAF schools.
 Although this broad geographical separation is unusual, the college is organized into a single, highly effective educational system.